 Assume that you have delegated work to a freelancer.
 If you are hiring an expert, you will be paying on the hour.
 This is where time tracking comes into play.
 The freelancer uses tools to track their time spent productively.
 Thus, it will let you bill the right amount.
 Also by allotting a deadline, you can ensure that your project stays on track.
 Some businesses also use time tracking to measure the performance of the freelancer working for them.
 It helps them make decisions about future projects.

-Now that we have understood what time tracking in project management is, we now have to address why they use it.
+Now that we have understood what is project time tracking, we now have to address why they use it.
 It comes with benefits that can improve the overall efficiency of your business.
 Let us take a look at the ways it achieves such a feat.

 Now, the employees know what to do and when to do it.
 Moreover, a transparent workflow improves the coordination between the manager and the team.
 A manager can also improve the workflow by monitoring the time sent on every activity.
 Also, as a manager, you need not worry about micromanaging when your team follows the schedule on their own.
 Especially due to prevailing remote work situations, it is crucial that managers keep their employees well-informed and time-conscious.